-Probably the best way to start learning about Rembrandt’s life would be by taking a look to some of his paintings in the Rijksmuseum.
-You can see some of his self portrait there, but also some of the most famous paintings like the ‘Night Watch’.
+Probably the best way to start learning about Rembrandt’s life would be by taking a look at some of his paintings in the Rijksmuseum.
+You can see some of his self-portrait there, but also some of the most famous paintings like the ‘Night Watch’.

 If you would like to learn more about Rembrandt while there, take a look to some of the Rijksmuseum art tours organized there!

 You can get your Rijksmuseum ticket on a link here.

 Address: Jodenbreestraat 4

 Rembrandt’s early years were very successful and quite happy, as well.
 He was one of the most important portraitists in Amsterdam already in his early 20s.
 After he got married to Saskia van Uylenburgh, they bought a house in a very upscale neighbourhood in Amsterdam.
 They lived there for the next 20 years during his most successful time as a painter.

 His house was turned into the museum later on and today is definitely one of the best museums in Amsterdam.
 It’s also an excellent example of the 17th Century canal house.
 You can see very well how some of the rooms in his house looked like.
 The studio on the top floor is a place where he painted the majority of his most famous paintings.

 Close to the Rembrandt House Museum is one of the oldest buildings in Amsterdam – De Waag.
 It was built as a town gate, but when the city grew, they started to use it as a stonemasons’ and, later on, as a surgeons’ guild house.

 Those surgeons would perform anatomy lessons and autopsies there.
 Rembrandt attended one of those anatomy lessons and have painted one of his most famous paintings after it – The Anatomy Lesson of Dr. Nicolaes Tulp.